 I like to listen to her because she always sounds inspiring, and even when I’m just getting prepared for the class, once I listen to her talking about motivation and challenges I’m already feeling like doing some pushups.

-Peloton strength classes help both beginners and advanced runners to accelerate their results, prevent injuries and gives a good framework to transform any running practice.
+- Peloton strength classes help both beginners and advanced runners to accelerate their results, prevent injuries, and give an excellent framework to transform any running practice.